dankelley/sextant/README.md

 *H* = *L*<sub>2</sub> (tan*θ* tan*ϕ*) / (tan*θ* − tan*ϕ*)

-As an example, print the illustration above and use a protractor to measure angles and a ruler to measure the distance *L*<sub>2</sub>.
-You should find $\\theta=\`r thetaDeg\`$ and *ϕ* = 45.
+As an example, print the illustration above and use a protractor to measure angles and a ruler to measure *L*<sub>2</sub>.
+You should find *θ* = 63.435 and *ϕ* = 45.
 The formula will tell you that the ratio of *H* to *L*<sub>2</sub> is 2.
 You ought to check this with a ruler.
 As a further exercise, draw a diagram like the one above, but with different angles, and see if the formula gives the correct *H*, given your drawing.
 Why not try a few test cases, to build intuition and familiarity with the formula?

 # Appendix: trigonometry tables